 Why protect against the sun?

 When most people think of playspace health hazards, they probably think of bullies, scraped knees, or hurt feelings.
 But the most prevalent and perhaps the most dangerous hazard – sun exposure – is often ignored.
 The sun is the primary cause of all forms of skin cancer, and it also contributes to premature aging.
 We can't achieve the goal of "healthy outdoor play opportunities" without sun protection!
-Many playground equipment manufacturers offer shade products; or look here for wood construction plans that you can use to build a shade structure on your Build Day(s)!
+Many playground equipment manufacturers offer shade products; or search KaBOOM!
+DIY projects for wood construction plans that you can use to build a shade structure on your Build Day(s)!

 What kind of damage does sun exposure cause?